digitalocean/k8s-adoption-journey/docs/01-getting-started/building-and-pushing-docker-images/introduction-and-repository-setup.md

     - Require a pull request before merging.
     - Dismiss stale pull request approvals when new commits are pushed.

-Next, you will test the DOCR setup by pushing the initial version for the online boutique sample application to your registry.

-## Building and Pushing the Online Boutique Application Images to DOCR

-In this section, you will push to DOCR the first version (`v1.0.0`) of the [online boutique](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) sample application.
-This step is required to perform the initial testing of the application in the upcoming sections of this guide.
-Throughout this journey you will deploy the [online boutique](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) using docker images you build, tag and push to a [DOCR](https://www.digitalocean.com/products/container-registry) repository so it would be worthwhile to talk about this process.
-Containerization is the packaging together of software code with all it’s necessary components like libraries, frameworks, and other dependencies so that they are isolated in their own `container`.
-This is so that the software or application within the container can be moved and run consistently in any environment and on any infrastructure.

 You can create the images required for this journey in two ways.
 Using a `classic` docker build, tag and push approach or using [Cloud Native Buildpacks](https://buildpacks.io/).
 Please choose between [Docker](building-and-pushing-images-using-docker.md) or [Cloud Native Buildpacks](building-and-pushing-images-using-cnb.md).